What is CBD With No THC?

-The ‘entourage effect’ can be defined as the medical and therapeutic impact cannabis compounds have on the body when combined with other components.
+The ‘entourage effect’ can be defined as the impact cannabis compounds have on the body when combined with other components within the cannabis plant.
 There are also numerous benefits from combining different cannabinoids and terpenes together.
 For those who don’t know, terpenoids are known as the flavors and aromas that are present in cannabis strains.
 Generally, terpenoids are strong smelling, and they contain different therapeutic effects.
-These effects could add to the entourage effect of cannabis-based medical extracts.
+These effects could add to the entourage effect of cannabis-based extracts.
 Infinite CBD sells many CBD products with the addition of terpenes to pin-point results.

 Additionally, the entourage effect can also be described as a variety of compounds working together to create and deliver the powerful efficacy of cannabis.
 According to Dr. Ethan Russo, CBD is the largest influence in the entourage effect.
 One prime example of the synergy between CBD and THC is the existence of Sativex.
 Sativex is a sublingual cannabis-based spray that contains equal amounts of THC and CBD.
 Although many people stand by the existence of the entourage effect, there’s not much scientific evidence on it.